-Growing up, my family wasn't very well to do.
-My parents argued about money.
+Growing up, my family wasn't very well off.
+My parents argued about money, and often.
 I remembered once when I was 4 or 5, I was so scared and angry in the next room when they were fighting, I swore to myself that day, that I'd become financially independent as soon as possible and then forever, so I'd never be a burden or need to rely on anyone again.
-Never again.
+Ever.

-I started doing little arts and crafts stuff to sell to classmates and friends when I was 8 or so -- hand-carved eraser stamps, drawings, embroidered birthday cards.
+When I was 8, I started doing little arts and crafts things to sell to classmates at school—hand-carved eraser stamps, drawings, embroidered birthday cards.
 When I was 15, I made Singapore's national air rifle team.
 This allowed me to win prize money through winning international championships and games.
 I saved what I received from the Sports Council's yearly reviews, happy that I could pay for my own food now.
 And sometimes, I'd spend some on artbooks which I think were fundamental to my artistic development.

 The savings grew and stayed mostly untouched.
-It was enough to know that I lightened the burdens my mother carried in bringing up my little sister and I on her own, even if just a little.
+It was enough to know that I lightened the burdens my mother carried in bringing up my little sister and me on her own, even if just for a little bit.

-And then when I turned 18 -- not that I buy into birthday significances too heavily or anything -- I thought, hey, I've been saving for a while now and I'm kind of interested in trying out photography, and just maybe, it's ok to get something for myself this one time.
-So I bought the 350D as a gift for myself.
+And then when I turned 18—not that I buy into birthday significances too heavily or anything—I thought, hey, I've been saving for a while now and I'm kind of interested in trying out photography, and just maybe, it's ok to get something for myself this one time.
+So I bought the 350D as a gift for my birthday.

-Fast forward a couple years, these days, a second hand entry-level DSLR goes for less than US$500.
-New sets of slightly older models are rather affordable too.
-I believe someone new to photography isn't in need of the latest model (but of course you're welcome to it if you can afford it), so I think this sum is rather manageable.
+Fast forward a few years, these days, a second hand entry-level DSLR goes for less than US$500.
+Sets of older, but very usable models are even more affordable.
+For someone new to photography, the latest models of cameras aren't a necessity in my opinion, so I think this sum is rather manageable.
 (For example, if I saved the 50 cents of allowance I had each day from primary school, it would only take me about 3 years.
 And since it's not something pertinent to my survival, I think that's pretty okay.)

-As for students, with the popularity of photography, I want to believe that most parents would be pretty happy to purchase a new camera for their child in return for good grades and/or behavior.
-If they won't, a couple weeks of part-timing through summer break should work too.
+As for students, with the popularity of photography, I want to believe that most parents would be happy to purchase a new camera for their child in return for good grades and/or behavior.
+If they won't, a few weeks of part-time through summer break should do it too.
 Just don't splurge on parties, clothes, coffee, alcohol and all the stuff that suck cash away.
-At the end of the day, it's really down to how much we want something and if we're willing to work for it.
+At the end of the day, it really boils down to how much we want something and if we're willing to work for it.

 I also find it pretty cool to think about how I could work to get something I want for myself.
 The process of it is like a dedication and you'll treasure it so much more when you've bought it with your hard-earned money.